-- Determine if the unit and property meet HQS. - Document the information used for determination of rent-reasonableness.
+• Document the information used for determination of rent-reasonableness.

-If the unit fails the initial Housing Quality Standards inspection, the owner will be advised to notify CMHA once repairs are completed.
+If the unit fails the initial Housing Quality Standards inspection, the owner will be

 On an initial inspection, the owner will be given 15 days to correct the items noted as Fail.
 Depending on the amount and complexity of work to be done additional time may be granted.
 If the repairs are not completed or cannot be completed within 15 days, the request for tenancy approval may be canceled and the tenant will need to submit a new Request for Tenancy Approval to CMHA.